KyrieOkun/HumanityFirst---Comprehensive-Humanitarian-Emergency-Management-Platform/ABOUT_THE_PROJECT.md

 **Every contribution directly enables humanitarian organizations to respond more effectively to emergencies and save more lives.**

-*Developed with dedication by White Nash | Contact: winfield.littel@proton.me*
+*Developed with dedication by White Nash | Contact: winfield.littel@aegisdynamics.xyz*